LDT TEACHING ASSISTANT (TA) PROGRAM

 Please do not engage in side conversations during lectures and demonstrations.

-Although there is no strict dress code, keep in mind that you are representing the Chikly Health Institute.
+Although there is no strict dress code, remember that you are representing the Chikly Health Institute.
 Dress comfortably yet professionally, and please avoid wearing dangling necklaces and bracelets while assisting participants.

 Please be aware of your personal hygiene.
 Since this work is performed hands-on in such a close environment, it is not uncommon for participants to comment about offensive odors from others.
-It is a good idea to have some breath mints available, especially after lunch or if you smoke.
+Having some breath mints available is a good idea, especially after lunch or if you smoke.
 Many people are also highly allergic to perfumes, even essences.
-While we ask that you do wear deodorant, please refrain from using anything with a heavy scent.
+While we ask that you wear deodorant, please refrain from using anything with a heavy scent.

-The most frequent complaint we hear from participants is that it is often difficult to get a TA’s attention.
-That is why it is important for TAs to divide up the room and circulate as much as possible to help anticipate problems.
-There is seldom a need to spend more than a few minutes at each table at any one time.
+The most frequent complaint we hear from participants is that getting a TA’s attention is often difficult.
+This is why TAs need to divide up the room and circulate as much as possible to help anticipate problems.
+There is seldom a need to spend more than a few minutes at each table.
 Remember, you are in class to assist, not treat.

-You may be requested to act as a table partner if there are an odd number of people in attendance.
+You may be requested to act as a table partner if an odd number of people are in attendance.
 Please assist when needed and alternate with the other TAs.